House of Ash and Bone Cover Concept

 Another page turns.

-“Oh, a bad guy…” He pauses and turns the page.
+“‘The gassy bully with his long red hair…’ Is this…me?”
+He pauses and turns the page.
 “Oh, man.”

 Another page turns.